yalowe/Java-822.104-1/07_Type script/Day 02 - 19.12.2018/README.md

-# Important points to rember in ts:
+# Important points to remember in ts:
 * Class name starts with a capital letter
 * The constructor is defined with the built-in word: `constructor`
 * If we do not define an access modifier - by default it is `public`